 Winter hardiness: 3-9

 Of note: Native fern that grows large in soil with lots of moisture.
-Does fine in ordinary garden soil in shade or partial shade once established.
+Does fine in orginary garden soil in shade or partial shade once established.
 Easy to grow.
-Osmunda regalis roots are used as soil medium for orchids.
+Roots are used as soil medium for orchids.
 Attractive yellow fall color.